aisc-org/aisc-model-viewer/src/buckling-i-shaped-beam/commentary.md

 > The panels of the web of a built-up member, bounded on the top and bottom by
 > the flanges and on each side by transverse stiffeners, are capable of carrying
-> loads far in excess of their web buckling load.
+> loads far in excess of their web elastic buckling strength.
 Upon reaching the theoretical
-> web buckling limit, slight lateral web displacements will have developed.
+> web elastic buckling strength, slight lateral web displacements will have developed.
 > These deformations **are of no structural significance**, because other means
 > are still present to provide further strength.